Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (5-5) will take the mound for the Rangers, his 16th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 17th start of the season.

-- Heaney has pitched five or more innings in two straight games and will look to extend that streak.
+- Perez has three starts in a row of five innings or more.

-- In 15 appearances this season, he has finished three without allowing an earned run.
+- In 16 appearances this season, he has finished two without allowing an earned run.

 |Opponent